I’m Neil Sutton. Great to meet you! I’m the founder of Sutton Copywriting. Here’s a quick breakdown of who we are…

 As marketing legend, Dan Kennedy says, “Helping you go from an annoying pest to a welcome guest.”

-One of the top questions I get is why an architect would want to help building product marketers and salespeople.
+One of the top questions I get is why an architect like me would want to help building product marketers and salespeople like you.
 And, to be honest, it didn’t start that way.

 When I started learning marketing and copywriting in 2011, it was purely selfish.
 I was looking at starting my own firm and fell in love with the marketing part of a business.
 So, I started looking for ways to help other architecture firms to improve their marketing and messages.
 And I did help a couple firms along the way.